cnebs/rh-bp/README.md

 ___

-This boilerplate contains webpack logic to load environment variables into react without using create-react-app.
+#### This contains webpack logic to load environment variables into react for UI access:

 In development `npm run dev`, add environment variables to the `.env.dev` file to access them on both the client and server.

 In production `npm run start`, either create a `.env` file with your variables or simply `$EXPORT` them in the shell.

-A Dockerfile is also included, which should use a port environment variable if containerized and deployed on the cloud.
+A Dockerfile is also included, and offers a basis for using a **port** environment variable.

 ___